-The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, on our website, in the school office and in the staffroom.
+The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the Main Office Policy cupboard and saved onto our school system and on the T-Drive, 2024-2025, Policies.

-If your concern involves the DSL or a member of the senior staff, contact the LADO on 01962 847364 or the NPSCC whistleblowing line on 0800 028 0285
+If your concern involves the DSL or a member of the senior staff, contact the LADO on 01962 847364 or child.protection@hants.gov.uk.